 We evaluate our Experiential Explanations technique with studies with human participants.
 We show that explanations generated by our technique allow users to better understand and predict agent actions and are found to be more useful.
-We additionally perform a qualitative analysis of participant responses to see {\em how} users use the explanations in our technique and baseline alternatives to reason about the agent's behavior, which not only provides evidence for Experimental Explanations, but provides a blueprint to understand the human factors of other explanation techniques.
+We additionally perform a qualitative analysis of participant responses to elicit {\em how} users use the information in the explanations in our technique and baseline alternatives to reason about the agent's behavior.
+This not only provides evidence for Experimental Explanations, but provides a blueprint to understand the human factors of other explanation techniques.